Mehdimuz/GNC-Engineer/README.md

-# IGRF:
-This directory contains all of the source code for running the IGRF.
-The directory coeffs/ contains all of the coefficients available.  files titled 'dgrf' indicate that they contain definite coefficients.  the igrf2020s does not contain coefficients, but rather contains secular coefficients.

-The getigrfcoefs script needs to be updated to produce a valid igrfcoefs.mat file to extend past the year 2020, using the secular coefficients for extrapolation (rather than the standard linear interpolation between two epochs)
+# GNC Algorithms for LEO Satellite Mission

+This directory contains all the source code for Guidance, Navigation, and Control (GNC) algorithms developed for a Low Earth Orbit (LEO) satellite mission.
+The code includes modules for attitude determination, control, orbit propagation, and sensor simulation.